 6. Figurative painting has always been pronounced dead in the media.
 Why do you think it is still relevant in contemporary art?

-I don’t think any style can really die, as there are always going to be people who enjoy it, even if its not “popular”.
+I don't think any style can really die, as there are always going to be people who enjoy it, even if it's not "popular".
 Figurative painting could never die.
-It’s a classic style that everyone can recognise and appreciate around the world.
-It simply hasn’t been practiced nearly as much as it had in the past because of newer more modern art.
+It's a classic style that everyone can recognize and appreciate around the world.
+It simply hasn't been practised nearly as much as it had in the past because of newer more modern art.
 There is no opposition between different types of art – the problem is purely one of politics in the media and in the art world.

 7. Would you make a self-portrait in these guises?

-Actually I have one.
-I’ve created it last year.
-It calls “Belief”.
-It’s about believing in myself, in who I am and what I do.
+Actually, I have one.
+I've created it last year.
+It calls "Belief".
+It's about believing in myself, in who I am and in what I do.

 8. How much of your Russian upbringing is part of your art?
 What elements of this culture do you bring to your art?

-I don’t have any intentions to bring something from Russian culture to my paintings.
+I don't have any intention to bring something from Russian culture to my paintings.
 But probably I do it unconsciously anyway.
-Because some people say that they can see that I’m a Russian artist, that my paintings are very Russian.
-Even that the faces of my ladies are very Russian.
-But I don’t see it myself.
+Because some people say that they can see that I'm a Russian artist and that my paintings are very Russian.
+Even though the faces of my ladies are very Russian.
+But I don't see it myself.
 On the other hand, a lot of Russian artists found my art very European.

 In fact, the question about my nationality is a little bit complicated.
 I was born n Russia.
 And my parents come originally from Russia.
 They graduated [from] Moscow Bauman University.
 I was 2 years old when we moved to Belarus.
 I grew up in Belarus.
-I’ve graduated from the Belorussian Lyceum and Academy of Art.
+I graduated from the Belorussian Lyceum and Academy of Art.
 Can you call me for this reason a Belorussian artist?
-And also I’ve never exhibit in Russia of Belarus.
-I live 15 years in Belgium.
-Here in Europe there are much more people who know, love and own my art than in Russia and Belarus.
-Do I feel myself as a Belgian artist?
-No, of cause not.
+And also I've never exhibited in Russia or Belarus.
+I live for 15 years in Belgium.
+Here in Europe, there are much more people who know, love and own my art than in Russia and Belarus.
+Do I feel like a Belgian artist?
+No, of course not.
 And nobody sees me here as a Belgian artist.
-For most of the people I’m [a] Russian artist.
-So I’m Russian-born, Belarus-raised and Belgium-based… Or something like that…
+For most people, I'm [a] Russian artist.
+So I'm Russian-born, Belarus-raised and Belgium-based… Or something like that...

 9. Tell us your thoughts about being an artist in Belgium? a young artist? any advice to aspiring artists in general?